 At the beginning of this article, we mentioned the online broker Plus500, and at the end of this article, we will give you more information about this particular broker so that you can find out how to buy Ripple through it.
 But, for the moment, let’s take a closer look at Plus500’s reliability.
 Plus500 meets our two requirements: it is overseen by a European regulator – CySEC – and in addition it is licensed in the UK by the FCA and in Australia by the AFSL.

-Furthermore, it should be noted that this company is listed on the stock exchange – the AIM market of the London exchange to be more precise.
+Furthermore, it should be noted that Plus500 Ltd is listed on the Main Market of the London Stock Exchange.
 We consider this to be good a good sign since it implies that this company will also be regulated by stock exchange organizations.
 In addition, publicly traded companies are required to make their accounts and performance results public; and, as a result of being a publicly listed company, Plus500’s accounts will also necessarily be audited.
 All of these factors combine to make us regard this broker as being trustworthy.
 Also, the fact that this broker accepts payments by PayPal, credit and debit cards as well as by wire transfers, leads us to consider Plus500 as the best possible choice.

 How and where to buy Ripple in the UK and other countries

 Now that we have explained the main issues surrounding Ripple, it is time to look at how to trade with this cryptocurrency.
 We have already mentioned that we consider Plus500 to be one of the best currently available CFD brokers, furthermore, it is one of the few that allows trading with XRP.
 One of its advantages, in addition to its security, is that it does not charge any commissions – although it does apply small spreads.
 As a final point, we would like to clarify that this broker allows you to deposit the amount of money that you would like to invest at any given time, but that the minimum initial deposit is 100 Euros/dollars.
 Therefore, you can deposit any amount that you would like, provided that it is equal to or more than 100 Euros/dollars.
-Click here to go directly to the section regarding purchasing and selling Ripple CFDs at Plus500 without paying any commissions (CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-Between 74-89% of retail investor accounts lose money when trading CFDs.
-You should consider whether you can afford to take the high risk of losing your money.
-Digital currencies are hyper-volatile).
+Click here to go directly to the section regarding purchasing and selling Ripple CFDs at Plus500 without paying any commissions (80.6% of retail CFD accounts lose money).